AaronWongNSC/canvas_access/README.md

 Get data using the Canvas API.
 The data is dumped into dictionaries for easier access.
 This is more of a teacher-facing project than an admin-facing project.
+I'm mostly doing this to learn a bit more about how to use the API.
+The ideas I ended up with mirrored a lot of what the canvasapi package already does, and inadvertently had similar structures.

 ## Basic Usage